 - Ask for the order!
 If you don’t ask, you won’t receive.
 A lot of people have difficulty asking for an order, so approach it in a non-confrontational way.
 For example: We’ve just spent the last hour reviewing my background and you’ve done a great job of explaining the position and the company.
 I’m genuinely interested in this opportunity.
 Is there anything in my background that would dismiss my candidacy from consideration?
 If they say no; then simply ask what the next steps will be.
 Always assume there will be another step in the process, so try as best as possible to set a date for the next interview.
 If they say there is a weakness; then that’s your chance to rebut that with additional history and work experience that may not have been discussed yet.

 - Follow up.
 Send old fashioned, hand-written thank you notes to everyone you met.
 If for any reason you can’t send a thank you note, then make sure you craft a short, professional email to each person the same day.
 Make those positive and ask for the next step again.

 - Follow up to the follow up.
-Hiring never moves quickly; especially in recessionary times, so be patient.
+Hiring never moves quickly, so be patient.
 Don’t call or email every week.
 Be clear and concise: I enjoyed the meeting and I’m interested, when should I follow up with you?
 And abide by the timeline they suggest.